Free Fire (film): Plot

 As the shooting continues, a telephone rings in one of the offices.
 Realising that they can call for backup, Chris sends the wounded Frank to the office, pursued by a wounded Vernon.
 Gordon chases Justine to the warehouse entrance, but she manages to kill him.
 As Chris, Ord, Stevo and Harry engage in another shootout, Vernon is severely burned by a fire set by Frank but manages to kill him as he reaches the phone.

 Martin suddenly regains consciousness and begins deliriously shooting at his own group.
 He reveals that he planned to double-cross Vernon and hired Howie and Jimmy to kill the others.
 Martin gets the briefcase, but soon dies from his injuries.
 After getting past Ord and Harry, Chris reaches the office and kills Vernon.
 Using the phone to call his associates, Chris is cut off by Ord while Harry distracts Stevo.
 Returning to the warehouse, Justine takes Jimmy's rifle but passes out.

-One of Chris's associates, Leary (Tom Davis), arrives at the warehouse in search of his IRA comrades, but is beaten to death by Harry.
+One of Chris's associates, Leary, arrives at the warehouse in search of his IRA comrades, but is beaten to death by Harry.
 Taking the briefcase, Harry attempts to escape in the van while being fired at by Stevo and Ord.
-Harry runs over Stevo's head, killing him, but not before Stevo shoots him in the rear and killing him as well.
+Harry runs over Stevo's head, killing him, but not before Stevo shoots Harry through the bottom of the van, killing him as well.
 The fire Frank caused spreads and the sprinklers come on.
 Exhausted and out of bullets, Ord and Chris agree to stop fighting, take the money, and attempt to escape before the inevitable arrival of the police.

 Justine shoots Ord in the head and, unintentionally, Chris in the stomach.
-Lying on the ground, Chris tells Justine he regrets not having known her better as he begins to succumb to his wounds.
-As Justine limps to the warehouse entrance with the money, the sound of sirens grows louder.
-When red and blue flashing lights appear under the bottom of the exit, Justine realizes although she survived, she will not escape.
+As Chris lies on the ground, succumbing to his wounds, Justine tells him she regrets that he got in the way.
+They exchange some last banter, and Justine limps towards the exit with the money, but the sound of sirens grows louder.
+When red and blue flashing lights appear under the bottom of the exit, Justine realizes that although she survived, she will not escape.